stackbuilders/tutorials/tutorials/haskell/haskell-time-tutorial/tutorial.md

 type MonthOfYear = Int
 ```

-As you can see, it is only an alias for `Int`.
-We now are able to define
+As you can see, `MonthOfYear` is only an alias for `Int`.
+Now, it's possible to
-months like `Int`s where January will correspond to 1 and so on.
+define months like `Int`s, where January will correspond to 1 and so on.
 But
-fortunately, since GHC 7.8 we are able to use pattern synonyms and we
+fortunately, since GHC 7.8 it's feasible to use pattern synonyms and, instead of
-could, instead of using raw `Int`s, write this down in a pattern style
+using raw `Int`s is possible to write this down in a pattern style and have a
-and have a more idiomatic way of defining months:
+more idiomatic way of defining months:

 ```haskell
 pattern January :: MonthOfYear